quelRagazzo/modelWaif/README.md

 # modelWaif
-How thin can I cut my MAE?
+How thin can my MAE be?